Stanko/react-animate-height/README.md

 ### Reduced motion

-Component checks for `prefers-reduced-motion` in the constructor and disables animations if it set to true.
+Component checks for `prefers-reduced-motion` on start and disables animations if it is set to true.
 Please note that component doesn't listen for potential changes of `prefers-reduced-motion` option.

 ## Gotchas